IMobinI/Weather-Classification/README.md

 The dataset provides a platform for outdoor weather analysis by extracting various features for recognizing different weather conditions.

-This data contains four classes Sunrise, Shine, Rain and Cloudy.
+This data contains four classes Sunrise, Shine, Rain and Cloudy!